 Prescriptions for glasses use completely different metrics from contact lens prescriptions.
 Glasses have measurements that are based on the concave or convex curve of the lens as it sits in the frame, while contact lens prescriptions will contain a base curve, diameter, or contact lens name/manufacturer.

-Reading Your Contact Lens Prescription
+How to Read Contact Lens Prescription

-Base Curve: The base curve is usually a number between 8 and 10, but there is a chance that you will not see a base curve number if your brand only comes in one base curve number.
+The base curve is usually a number between 8 and 10, but there is a chance that you will not see a base curve number if your brand only comes in one base curve number.
 The base curve, or BC, is a measure of the actual curvature of the contact lens.

 The higher the base curve number, the flatter the contact lens will be.
 Some corneas are “steeper” or “flatter” than others, and your BC number will depend on your cornea shape.

-Expiration Date: Your contact lens prescription will also have an expiration date, which will help give you an idea of when they should be worn.
+Your contact lens prescription will also have an expiration date, which will help give you an idea of when they should be worn.
 This is also included in the glasses prescription.

-Brand/Manufacturer: This is pretty straightforward – your prescription will likely include the brand/manufacturer of contact lenses.
+- This is pretty straightforward – your prescription will likely include the brand/manufacturer of contact lenses.

-ADD: This number is required for bifocal contact lenses, and it describes the degree of magnification to certain portions of the contact lens.
+- This number is required for bifocal contact lenses, and it describes the degree of magnification to certain portions of the contact lens.
 It is measured in diopters.

 One of the most important things to remember about eye care is to consult with an eye doctor to get the right contact lenses prescription, and to remember they are not the same as glasses prescriptions.
 There are some situations where you will have to read more into the contact lens prescriptions if you have specific eye conditions such as astigmatism.
-If you are confused about your contact lenses prescription, make sure to ask your eye doctor for more information or clarification.
+If you are unclear about your contact lenses prescription, make sure to ask your eye doctor for more information or clarification.

 You should also make sure that your contact lens prescription is good for at least one year, which is usually the case.
 If you find that your contact lenses are becoming uncomfortable or not fitting properly, you should consult with an eye doctor as soon as possible.
 It’s also important to remember that you will not be able to purchase contact lenses once your prescription expires.